Edimatic/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Sets:

 A set is an unordered collection of unique elements.
 Sets are iterable, mutable, and have no duplicate elements.
-They are useful for mathematical operations like union, intersection, difference, and symmetric difference
+They are useful for mathematical operations like union, intersection, difference, and symmetric difference.

 Dictionaries: